-Part of Machine Learning Week, DLW 2021 — May 24-28, 2021 — will be held simultaneously alongside the Predictive Analytics World events PAW Business, PAW Financial, PAW Industry 4.0, and PAW Healthcare.
+Part of Machine Learning Week, DLW 2022 — June 19-24 — will be held simultaneously alongside the Predictive Analytics World events PAW Business, PAW Financial, PAW Industry 4.0, PAW Healthcare and PAW Climate.
 Speakers will receive complimentary registration to access all DLW and PAW sessions, and regular attendees will be provided access to cross-registration options.

 About the founding program chair, Luba Gloukhova.
 As a research analytics consultant at Stanford Graduate School of Business, Luba facilitates and accelerates advanced research projects at a major R&D hub of the Silicon Valley.
 She supports Stanford GSB faculty by conceiving and generating innovative solutions that drive their cutting edge research.
 Luba received her master’s in analytics from the University of San Francisco and her bachelors in both applied math and economics from Berkeley.
 Before her current position in academic research, she gained industry experience in analytics consulting, high frequency trading analysis, catastrophe risk modeling, and quantitative marketing.
 Luba also teaches yoga and enjoys an active lifestyle.

 Maximize Your Chances of Being Accepted by Following these Recommendations: